Does Dairy Cause Inflammation? Here's What a Dietitian Says

 Research suggests that saturated fats promote inflammation within the body.
 In fact, inflammation is considered to be the primary method by which heart disease and other chronic diseases develop.
 We get saturated fat from foods like meat, poultry, eggs and coconut oil, but also from higher-fat dairy products such as cheese, cream and whole milk.

 What does this mean?
 Researchers aren't really sure.
 While saturated fat may not be as harmful and inflammatory as we once thought, that doesn't mean we're in the clear to eat loads of saturated fat-containing foods—especially people with type 2 diabetes or at an increased risk for heart disease.
-Until more is known, keep tabs on sat fat, but feel free to work some cheese or milk into your diet.
+Until more is known, keep tabs on saturated fat, but feel free to work some cheese or milk into your diet.

-Improving gut health is an essential component to reducing overall inflammation in the body, and regularly consuming a variety of good bacteria strains is one of the best ways to do this.
+Improving gut health is an essential component of reducing overall inflammation in the body, and regularly consuming a variety of good bacteria strains is one of the best ways to do this.
 Good bacteria, or probiotics, have many health benefits, including improving immune function and making the intestinal gut lining stronger and less permeable.
 This, in turn, means fewer irritants such as toxins, chemicals and other compounds are able to cross the gut lining and get into the body to trigger inflammation.

 What does this mean?
 Eating dairy products like yogurt with active, live bacteria cultures may help strengthen gut health to reduce inflammation.

-Milk Allergy, Lactose Intolerance & Inflammation
+Milk Allergies vs. Lactose Intolerance

 As mentioned above, there's a small segment of the population that does need to eliminate most dairy foods—and that's people with a milk allergy: they're allergic to casein, a protein in dairy.
 For these individuals, milk consumption or consuming milk-based products triggers a direct inflammatory response from the immune system, the effects of which can be mild to life-threatening.